ForomePlatform/anfisa/README.md

        python3 -m venv .anfisa && source .anfisa/bin/activate

+3. Make sure MongoDB is running.
+The command can be used:

+       sudo systemctl status mongod

-3. Make sure you have MongoDB installed.
-If its endpoint is not localhost:27017, after the installation you will need to edit anfisa.json
+If its endpoint is not localhost:27017, you will need to edit anfisa.json

 4. Make sure that sphinx is installed.
 On Ubuntu the installation command is: